Biscoff Loaf Cake

 Instructions

-• Preheat the oven to 180C (350F) or 160F (220F) Fan Setting.
-Line a 1 pound / 450g loaf tin with parchment paper letting the ends of the paper hang over the edge of the tin.
+• Preheat the oven to 350°F(180°C) or 320°F (160°C) Fan Setting.
+Line a 1lb loaf tin with parchment paper letting the ends of the paper hang over the edge of the tin.
 Alternatively use a loaf tin liner.

-• Add the sugar, flour and spice to a mixing bowl and stir to combine.
+• Add the sugar, flour and spice blend to a large mixing bowl and stir to combine.

 • Now add the butter, eggs and Biscoff spread.
 Beat until batter is completely smooth, scraping the bottom and sides of the bowl as needed.